Sabarish-Manikandan/Assignment-App/README.md

 <br><br>
 **Retrievefornotifications** <br>
 POST: /api/retrievefornotifications<br>
-The students of the teacher, who is sending the notification and @mentioned mentioned students with no suspend will receive the notification<br>
+The students of the teacher, who is sending the notification and @mentioned students with no suspend will receive the notification<br>

 ```JSON